 Designed by architects Björn Martenson, Sonja Nagel, and Jan Theissen of German-based design practice AMUNT, the house was awarded the prestigious AR 2011 House award (not a surprise in this age of conscientious building).
-Conceived with a passive energy system, sustainable building materials, and a limited budget, the Just K house skillfully accommodates a family of six in a mere 1,500 square feet; offering a viable, efficient, and appealing vision of future living.
+Conceived with a passive energy system, sustainable building materials, and a limited budget, the Just K house skillfully accommodates a family of six in a mere 1,500 square feet, offering a viable, efficient, and appealing vision of future living.

-Above: "Based on considerations of sustainability, the physics' requirements of passive houses, and the opportunities to reduce the construction phase by using prefabricated materials; we decided to build the house with solid wood construction," says architect Jan Theissen.
+Above: "Based on considerations of sustainability, the physics' requirements of passive houses, and the opportunities to reduce the construction phase by using prefabricated materials, we decided to build the house with solid wood construction," says architect Jan Theissen.
 "Also as a renewable resource, wood has a very favorable energy balance."

 Above: The kitchen is an integral part of the main living area, optimizing the use of the available space in terms of functionality and flexibility.

-Above: All the wooden surfaces have been sanded down and soaped to give a uniform light feel throughout the house.
+Above: All of the wooden surfaces have been sanded down and soaped to give a uniform light feel throughout the house.
 "We wanted to achieve the maximum in spatial qualities with the minimum use of materials," says architect Sonja Nagel.

 Above: Just K sits slightly elevated above the ground in order to accommodate a ground-air heat exchanger beneath it, which enables the house to benefit from the stack effect, a passive energy system.
-In the winter, solar panels on the south face insulate the envelope of the house, the hot air then circulates and rises up through the house.
-In the summer, the system draws the cooler night air in from from outside and funnels it down, ensuring comfortable daytime temperatures.
+In the winter, solar panels on the south face insulate the envelope of the house; the hot air then circulates and rises up through the house.
+In the summer, the system draws the cooler night air in from outside and funnels it down, ensuring comfortable daytime temperatures.